pedrohba1/SSCS/Readme.md

 - OpenCV (v4.0+ recommended)
 - ffmpeg (version 4.4.2 recommended)

+To quickly install openCV, just clone this repo and run `make install-opencv`.
+It will attempt to install all dependencies required and setup openCV properly.

 ## Contribution
 Fork the project.
 Create a new branch (git checkout -b feature/YourFeature).